unanan/Ncnn-Installation-on-Windows/README.md

   https://github.com/liyemei/ncnn-windows-vs2013

 This project doesn't rely on the envs.
-All the resources of the 3rd party is included in the project.
+All the resources of the 3rd party are included in the project.

 But it relys on the **VS201x v120 toolset**.